Caspian expeditions of the Rus': Raid of 913

 The Rus' launched the first large-scale raid in 913.
 A fleet of 500 ships reached the southern shores of the Caspian Sea through the country of the Khazars.
 In order to secure a peaceful passage through the land of the Khazars, the Rus' promised the Khazars half of their spoils.
 They sailed down the Dnieper River into the Black Sea, then into the Sea of Azov, then up the Don River past the Khazar city of Sarkel, and then by a portage reached the Volga, which led them into the Caspian Sea.

-The Rus' attacked in the Gorgan region around Abaskun, as well as Tabaristan, pillaging the countrysides as they went.
-An attempt to repel them as they lay in anchor near islands in the southwestern part of the Caspian Sea proved unsuccessful; and they were then able to roam and raid at will.
+The Rus' attacked in the Gorgan region around Abaskun, as well as Tabaristan, pillaging the countryside as they went.
+An attempt to repel them as they lay in anchor near islands in the southwestern part of the Caspian Sea proved unsuccessful, and they were then able to roam and raid at will.
 Across the sea they raided at Baku, penetrating inland a distance of three days' journey, and plundering the regions of Arran, Tabaristan, Beylagan, and Shirvan.
 Everywhere they looted as much as they could, taking women and children as slaves.
 The news of their outrages preceded them as they headed homeward and, in the Volga Delta, the Rus' were attacked by Khazars, as well as by some Christians, apparently with the acquiescence of the Khazar ruler.
 According to al-Masudi, those who escaped were finished off by the Burtas and Volga Bulgars.

 Raid of 943

-The second large-scale campaign is dated to 943, when Igor was the supreme leader of the Rus', according to the Primary Chronicle.
+The second large-scale campaign is dated to 943, when Igor was the prince of Kievan Rus', according to the Primary Chronicle.
 During the 943 expedition, the Rus' rowed up the Kura River, deep into the Caucasus, defeated the forces of Marzuban bin Muhammad, and captured Bardha'a, the capital of Arran.
 The Rus' allowed the local people to retain their religion in exchange for recognition of their overlordship; it is possible that the Rus' intended to settle permanently there.
 According to ibn Miskawaih, the local people broke the peace by stone-throwing and other abuse directed against the Rus', who then demanded that the inhabitants evacuate the city.
 This ultimatum was rejected, and the Rus' began killing people and holding many for ransom.
 The slaughter was briefly interrupted for negotiations, which soon broke down.
-The Rus' stayed in Bardha'a for several months, using it as a base for plundering the adjacent areas, and amassed substantial spoils.
+The Rus' stayed in Bardha'a for several months, using it as a base for plundering the adjacent areas, and amassing substantial spoils.